olson-sean-k/mitsein/README.md

 ## Features and Comparisons

-By providing non-empty APIs over both collections **and** views (i.e., slices and iterators), **Mitsein separates concerns just like standard collection and iterator APIs**.
-Unlike many other non-empty collection implementations, Mitsein need not expose combinatorial sets of inherent iterator-like functions in collections for each pair of receiver and operation.
+**Non-empty itertaor APIs separate concerns just like standard APIs using familiar patterns and syntax.** Mitsein need not expose combinatorial sets of inherent iterator-like functions in non-empty collections.
 For example, the [`vec1`] crate supports map operations over its `Vec1` type via the `Vec1::mapped`, `Vec1::mapped_ref`, and `Vec1::mapped_mut` functions.
-Mitsein instead exposes map operations via `Iterator1`, which can support any non-empty view or collection with a more typical API.
+Mitsein instead exposes map operations via `Iterator1`, which can support any non-empty view or collection with a more typical API (`Iterator1::map`).

-Non-empty view APIs also enable borrowing, so **Mitsein collection types support copy-on-write via the standard `Cow` type**, unlike many other non-empty collection implementations.
+Non-empty slice APIs enable borrowing and copy-on-write, so **Mitsein supports the standard `Cow` type**, unlike other non-empty `Vec` implementations like the [`nonempty`] and [`vec1`] crates.

-Non-empty iterator APIs are largely compatible with standard iterators, allowing non-empty collections to interact ergonomically with collections of zero or more items. **Mitsein views and collections use more familiar syntax for mapping, taking, chaining, etc.**

-**Items are stored contiguously or otherwise consistently in Mitsein**.
-This means that no head item is allocated diffently.
+**Items are stored consistently in Mitsein.** No head item is allocated differently.
 For example, the [`nonempty`] crate directly exposes a head item that is, unlike tail items, **not** allocated on the heap.
-This can potentially cause surprising behavior or poor performance when the item type is large, for example.
+This can potentially cause surprising behavior or performance.

-Non-empty APIs in collections that exhibit different behavior are distinct from counterparts in Mitsein.
+Non-empty collection APIs that exhibit different behavior are distinct from counterparts in Mitsein.
 For example, the [`vec1`] crate presents `Vec1::pop` and `Vec1::remove`, which may be unclear in context.
-Mitsein instead presents `Vec1::pop_or_get_only` and `Vec1::remove_or_get_only`.
+Mitsein instead presents APIs like `Vec1::pop_or_get_only` and `Vec1::remove_or_replace_only`, for example.

-**Mitsein separates many non-empty error concerns into a segmentation API**.
-The segmentation API provides a view (called a segment) into collections that supports **topological** mutations (unlike slices, for example).
-This works well for non-empty collections, which can be segmented prior to otherwise fallible operations.
+**Mitsein separates many non-empty error concerns into a segmentation API.**
+Segments span a range in a collection and support topological mutations (e.g., removal of items).
+Non-empty collections can be segmented prior to removal operations, for example.
 The [`nonempty`] and [`nunny`] crates have limited (or no) support for removals while the [`vec1`] crate provides fallible but bespoke counterparts.

 ```rust